Prescriptive Process Monitoring for Cost-Aware Cycle Time Reduction: Evaluation

 The plots in Figure \ref{fig:QiniCurve} show the Qini curves of the models constructed in our experiments.
-The black dashed line shows the expected incremental reduction in cycle time if a random policy was used to treat a certain percentage of the cases and the blue line shows the reduction if the policy was based on the ORF models.
-It can be seen that in all policies the expected reduction is higher if the ORF-based policy is followed rather than randomly choosing a certain percentage of the cases to be treated.
+The black dashed line shows the expected incremental reduction in cycle time if a random policy was used to treat a certain percentage of the cases and the blue, red, and green lines show the reduction if the policy was based on the ORF, RF, and Lasso models respectively.
+It can be seen that in both datasets, the expected reduction is higher if the ORF-based policy is followed rather than policies based on non-causal predictive models.
+Notably, the curves for RF and Lasso are below the random policy line indicating that \textit{while predictive models are good at identifying which cases will take a long time, they are not necessarily good at identifying which cases should be targeted with the chosen treatments}.
 The Qini curve for the BPI17 log shows that treating 90\% of the cases with the highest treatment effect gives the same reduction as treating everybody.
-Particularly in the curve for BPI19, it can be seen that just treating 70\% of cases gives a much higher reduction in cycle time than treating everybody.
-The reason this curve is not monotonically increasing as usual cumulative gain charts are, is because the quantity on the y-axis is the \emph{difference} between treated and non-treated cases, which in some segments can be negative since the treatment hurts the outcome in these cases.
-In the plot for BPI17 we do not see a decrease in reduction because the treatment does not hurt the outcome but, in the cases in the last decile, the treatment effect is low enough not to result in any gain.
+Particularly in the curve for BPI19, it can be seen that just treating 90\% of cases gives a higher reduction in cycle time than treating everybody.
+This curve is not monotonically increasing as usual cumulative gain charts because the quantity on the y-axis is the \emph{difference} between treated and non-treated cases, which in some segments can be negative since the treatment hurts the outcome in these cases.
+In the plot for BPI17, we do not see a decrease because the treatment does not hurt the outcome, but the treatment effect is low enough not to result in any gain in the cases in the last decile.